Zero-coder/Union/README.md

 ## Status

-The repository now has a UniTS-like research-code layout.
+The repository now has a fecam-like research-code layout.
 The current data factory uses synthetic data as a smoke-test fallback; the next milestone is wiring the real benchmark loaders listed in `docs/reproduction_gap.md`.